brockwc/pern-auth-frontend/README.md

-# PERN Frontend Template
-> Note: Built to work with [this repo](https://github.com/brockwc/pern-auth-backend).

 # Soul Sip'n
 When people think of teas, they tend to think of "black tea", "green tea", "herbal tea", etc., but not many people tend to think of the specific _types_ of teas.
 For instance, "Matcha Tea" is a specific _type_ of Japanese green tea that is ceremoniously whisked into a frothy brew.